Nakatani RIES Fellowship for U.S. Students – Frequently Asked Questions (FAQs)

 If you are selected as a Nakatani RIES Fellow, you will be required to submit a copy of your official transcript to the program later in the spring prior to final confirmation of participation.

 I am a first-semester freshman and my transcript does not list any grades yet.
 Will this be a problem?

 We recommend applicants wait to submit their application until January when, in most cases, your fall term grades will have posted to your unofficial transcript.
-This way the transcript will accurately reflect the classes you have already completed and the classes you are currently enrolled in for the spring term.
+This way your transcript will accurately reflect the classes you have already completed and the classes you are currently enrolled in for the spring term.

 What format should my resume be in?

 Nakatani RIES Fellowship applicants should submit a one page resume in reverse chronological order.
 If you have previously done academic research at either the high-school or university level be sure this is reflected in your resume.
 It is also helpful to include a section for relevant or related coursework on your resume.